ZevEisenberg/AllTheIcons/README.md

 # AllTheIcons

 Inspired by [Every Icon](http://www.numeral.com/panels/everyicon.html), a digital art piece that will eventually display every 32×32 pixel black-and-white icon.
+Built for [#MegaFavNumbers](https://www.youtube.com/playlist?list=PLar4u0v66vIodqt3KSZPsYyuULD5meoAo).

 AllTheIcons is an iOS app that lets you interact with the icon grid from Every Icon.
 It supports the following interactions: